RAF Northolt: Modern use

-In August 1996, a Spanish Learjet operated by Mar Aviation overshot runway 25 and collided with a van heading eastward on the A40 Western Avenue; the aircraft was carrying an actress bound for Pinewood Studios in Buckinghamshire.
+In August 1996, a Spanish Learjet operated by Mar Aviation overshot runway 25 and collided with a van heading eastward on the A40 Western Avenue; the aircraft was carrying an Irish actress, Lisa Hogan bound for Pinewood Studios in Buckinghamshire.
 The two pilots, the actress and van driver all suffered minor injuries.
 The ensuing investigation by the Civil Aviation Authority's Air Accidents Investigation Branch found that both the crew's lack of understanding English and military air traffic control procedures had contributed significantly to the crash.
 Subsequently, after some thirty years of protracted consideration, an ILS was eventually fitted to Northolt's redefined Runway 25.
 In addition, aggregate-filled safety pits were installed at each end of the runway by 21 January 1998 to protect road users in the event of another business jet or military transport failing to stop or ascend before the end of the runway.
 The House of Commons Transport Select Committee considered the conversion of RAF Northolt to a possible offshoot of Heathrow Airport in the 1990s.
 While the existing runways would cause aircraft to cross the flight paths of those using Heathrow, new parallel runways were suggested.
 These suggestions were opposed by then MP for Ruislip-Northwood, John Wilkinson, and eventually progressed no further.